 How Grünkraft Zeolith Pur acts as a physical protective film — in the FAQ on Grünkraft Calcium.

-All products for the garden in our garden collection.
+All products for the garden in our Garden Collection.

-All products for agriculture (larger containers) in our agriculture collection. 💚
+All products for agriculture (larger containers) in our Agriculture Collection. 💚

-Sources: Federal Center for Nutrition BZfE, Culinary Herbs and Health | AOK Magazin, Purslane and Omega-3 | Zentrum der Gesundheit, Culinary Herbs Ingredients | Every Foods, Fresh Herbs Nutrients 2025 | MedLexi.de, Purslane Medicinal Plant Portrait | Krautgeschwister.de, Purslane 2024 | steinkraft-naturerocks.com, own practical experience organic herb farmer
+Sources: Federal Centre for Nutrition BZfE, Culinary Herbs and Health | AOK Magazin, Purslane and Omega-3 | Zentrum der Gesundheit, Culinary Herb Ingredients | Every Foods, Fresh Herbs Nutrients 2025 | MedLexi.de, Purslane Medicinal Plant Portrait | Krautgeschwister.de, Purslane 2024 | steinkraft-naturerocks.com, own practical experience organic herb farmer